 I quickly wiped my hair with my left hand.
 As soon as I brought it to my face, I sniffed at it.

-As Ao said, it was Konyaku.
-I stepped back, leaving the shopping bags at the door, and looked at the sky, wondering if someone dropped konyaku from a passing airplane.
+As Ao said, it was konyaku.
+I stepped back, leaving the groceries at the door and looked at the sky, wondering at the ridiculously improbable thing that just happened to me.

 "It's probably a power fluctuation."